Pension Types Explained - Which pension should I have?

 Children are able to join a pension scheme in their own right.
-These rules started on 6 April 2001 and are called Stakeholder Pension rules.
+These rules started on 6 April 2001.

 You can take out a pension scheme for your child or grandchild.

 Children's Pensions - Stakeholder pensions are available to people of all ages including children.
-Tax relief is given at the basic rate of tax (currently 22%) meaning that for every £1 invested for a child, the government will invest over 28%.
+Tax relief is given at the basic rate of tax.
 This is a fantastic gift for children.
-As most children do not work, they will only be allowed to contribute up to £3,600 gross until they start earning.
+As most children do not work, they are allowed to contribute up to £3600.00 per year (gross) until they start earning.

-Even grandparents can make contributions to a Stakeholder Pension for their grandchildren.
+Even grandparents can make contributions to a pension for their grandchildren.
 Note: when making contributions such as this you should be aware that they will fall within the annual gifting allowances for Inheritance tax purposes.

 4. Retired?
 Retiring soon?